F0lak/dm_open_ref/ref/atom/var/vis_contents.md

 If a turf is in an atom\'s visual contents, the turf and all of that turf\'s contents will be displayed.
-(In the case of big atoms, or movable atoms with step offsets, only atoms that actually have that turf as their loc will appear. \"Overhangers\" will not.)
+(In the case of big atoms, or movable atoms with step offsets, only atoms that actually have that turf as their loc will appear.
+"Overhangers" will not.)
 Gliding and step offsets *will* be applied to that turf\'s contents normally; but again visibility, opacity, etc. will not be considered.
 (If you have one or more turfs in visual contents, an object gliding to a new turf outside